harleytran1902/UK-EU-Trade-Network-Analysis-2019-2022-/README.md

 - The project demonstrates how combining data cleaning, network analysis, and visualization can turn complex economic data - into clear insights.

 ## 7. Strategic Implications (Business recommendations)
-+ Companies should diversify supply chains beyond traditional hubs like the UK
++ Companies should diversify supply chains beyond traditional hubs like the UK.
-+ Regional trade partnerships may become more critical for resilience
++ Regional trade partnerships may become more critical for resilience.
-+ Market entry strategies should consider emerging regional clusters rather than pan-European assumptions
++ Market entry strategies should consider emerging regional clusters rather than pan-European assumptions.